vvvv/The-Gray-Book/reference/getting-started/overview.md

 | [Extending vvvv](../extending/overview.md) | For developers to write their own nodes and libraries |
 | [Best Practice](../best-practice/overview.md) | Learn the best practices for specific topics |

-## Workshops
+## Tutorials
+Want to watch some vvvv videos first?
+Visit [vvvvTv](https://www.youtube.com/vvvvtv42) on youtube.
-A free bundle of 30 workshop recordings is [avaliable here](https://thenodeinstitute.org/courses/node20-vvvv-workshop-bundle/).
+There is also a bundle of 30 workshop recordings [avaliable here](https://thenodeinstitute.org/courses/node20-vvvv-workshop-bundle/).

+## Connect

+Any questions left?
+Get them answered in the [forum](http://discourse.vvvv.org).
+Want to chat with other vvvv users?
+Join us in the [chat](https://app.element.io/#/room/#vvvv:matrix.org).